JWesleySM/Chordality-Analysis/README.md

 llc -regalloc=basic program.bc -o program.s
 ```

 It is worth remembering that this code handle a LLVM Machine Function.
 Then the output contains the name of the virtual register, not the variables in the source code.
-After running llc, you will see an output like this:
+After running llc on the example program (**example.c**) provided, you will see an output like this:
 ```
 Interference Graph:
 %26->